CorniiDog/WhoopLibVEXCode/docs/CreatingDrivetrainObject/README.md

     0.01,            // Forward (kI) Integral Tuning
     250,             // Forward (kD) Derivative Tuning
-    to_meters(2),    // The forward distance (error), in meters, to activate forward_ki 100              // The number of points when generating a path.
+    to_meters(2),    // The forward distance (error), in meters, to activate forward_ki 100              // The number of points when generating the path.
 More points mean higher detail of the path, but at a higher computational cost
 );

 ```

 <!-- tabs:end -->